'AI will not take away jobs, it will create jobs': Tech Mahindra CEO CP Gurnani

 AI has been a topic of debate when it comes to job security.
-However, CP Gurnani, CEO and Managing Editor of Tech Mahindra, believes that AI has created jobs rather than taking them away.
+However, CP Gurnani, CEO and Managing Director of Tech Mahindra, believes that AI has created jobs rather than taking them away.
 In a recent Q&A session, he expressed his optimism about the impact of Generative AI and the future of jobs in the sector.

 At MWC 2023 in Barcelona, Tech Today's Aayush Ailawadi asked him about the impact of generative AI on job opportunities in the next few months, Gurnani said, "I am so happy about the generative AI.
 To me, it did not take away jobs.
 It created jobs.
 Technology is the heart of everything."
 He added that the use cases of Generative AI are still being defined, which means that it has the potential to create more job opportunities in the future.